cbottrell/HPC_IPMU/README.md

     conda activate tf39_cpu

 Where you can replace `tf39_cpu` with the name of your environment.
 This installation will be fairly bare-bones.
 But you can now start installing packages.
-For example, the most recent `numpy` version can be installed using the `pip` version that is installed when you created your python environment.
+For example, to install numpy, you can do:

+    conda install numpy

+If a package you want is unavailable from conda, you can also use `pip` within a conda environment.
 Type `which pip` and you will see that it is a specific pip installation for your python environment.
-Now install numpy:
+Note, however, that this can sometimes lead to conflicts; see [here](https://www.anaconda.com/blog/using-pip-in-a-conda-environment) for detals.
+To install numpy using pip, do:

     pip install numpy